jaewoocho/NLP_Huff_News/README.md

 - Most important words for predicting news categories
 - Top keywords extracted from the headlines
 - Tech-specific keywords identified by the BERT model
--

-The results are visualized using bar graphs and tables for easy interpretation.
+- The results are visualized using bar graphs and tables for easy interpretation.

-# Acknowledgments

-- The HuffPost news headlines dataset is sourced from Kaggle.
-- The spaCy library is used for text preprocessing and named entity recognition.
-- The scikit-learn library is used for machine learning tasks.
-- The TensorFlow library is used for the BERT model.